ubzrst/housing-price-prediction/README.md

 # Housing Price Prediction Model

+>[!INFO] This will be converted to a notebook in the future

 This project implements a machine learning pipeline to predict housing prices based on various features such as area, number of bedrooms, and location.

 The core of the prediction engine is a Gradient Boosted Trees regressor.
 Gradient Boosting is an ensemble technique that builds models sequentially, with each new model attempting to correct the errors of the previous ones.
 This results in a powerful predictor capable of capturing complex non-linear relationships in the data.